joshddunn/lib-random/README.md

 n Random integers on the interval [a, b] (Output is an array)

     RandJS.manyRandIntPcg(n, a = 0, b = 2147483647 - 1)

+## Normal Distribution

+We use the [ziggurat algorithm](https://en.wikipedia.org/wiki/Ziggurat_algorithm) to sample random numbers.

+I think there may be a bug here, the variance a slight positive bias.

+### Using PCG

+Random floating point numbers (Output is a number)

+    RandJS.randPcgNormal(mean = 0, variance = 1)

+n Random floating point numbers (Output is an array)

+    RandJS.manyRandPcgNormal(mean = 0, variance = 1)

+Random integers (Output is a number)

+    RandJS.randIntPcgNormal(mean = 0, variance = 1)

+n Random integers (Output is an array)

+    RandJS.randIntPcgNormal(mean = 0, variance = 1)